 Figure 4.23: A complete list of options for the logistic regression model in scikit-learn

 If you are in doubt regarding which option to use for logistic regression, we recommend you consult the scikit-learn documentation for further guidance (https://scikit-learn.org/stable/modules/linear_model.html#logistic-regression).
-Some options, such as the regularization parameter C, or the choice of L1 or L2 regularization, will need to be explored through the cross-validation process.
+Some options, such as the regularization parameter C, or the choice of a penalty for regularization, will need to be explored through the cross-validation process.
 Here, as with many choices to be made in data science, there is no universal approach that will apply to all datasets.
 The best way to see which options to use with a given dataset is to try several of them and see which gives the best out-of-sample performance.
 Cross-validation offers you a robust way to do this.

 Scaling Data, Pipelines, and Interaction Features in Scikit-Learn